samowitsch/PicoCart64-Notes/README.md

 ## How to flash the PicoCart64

-A detailed description is available [PicoCart64 UF2 ROM Builder](https://kbeckmann.github.io/PicoCart64/) site.
+A detailed description is available on [PicoCart64 UF2 ROM Builder](https://kbeckmann.github.io/PicoCart64/) site.
 There is a step by step instruction what is to do.

 ## PicoCart64 variants